 - Construction of new South Sidings.

-- Installation of related Overhead Line Equipment (OLE), drivers’ walkways, signalling and switch gear and associated works.
+- Installation of related Overhead Line Equipment (OLE), drivers’ walkways, signaling and switch gear and associated works.

 - Installation of permanent fuelling station and finishing works on the Train Operators’ Compound.